 Don't miss the JOHN KNOX @ 500 TOUR (1514-2014) of Scotland and northern England with author, Douglas Bond ITINERARY.
 Register today and get a free copy of my new release, The Poetic Wonder of Isaac Watts.
 It will be a tour to remember!
 Join the folks who have already registered for this tour, but hurry.
 The Reformation Tour, 2013, was fully subscribed many months before the tour, so don't delay.

 REGISTER today (get my Watts biography free).
 Contact me at 253-381-1961 for more information (mailing address: Bedford House Books, 3010 N Proctor, Tacoma, WA, 98407) or email mailto:email@example.com%20

 "It was a 5-star tour on a 3-star budget!
 Every day was like a foretaste of heaven!"
 2009 traveler.
 Hear what other Bond-tour travelers say about the tours

 Travel Details and FAQs (passports, packing, phones, emergencies, airfares...)

 Douglas Bond is a historian with unusual insight."
 Russ Pulliam, Indianapolis Star

 Douglas Bond, author of twenty-five books, is husband of Cheryl, father of six, and grandfather of two.
-He is a ruling elder in the PCA, teaches at Covenant High School, speaks at conferences, and leads Church history tours in Europe.
+He is a ruling elder in the PCA, teaches literature and history, speaks at conferences, and leads Church history tours in Europe.

 "Everything Douglas Bond writes is a fascinating read."
 Joel Belz, WORLD Magazine"